 Can I switch health funds without restarting the waiting periods?

-Yes — when you switch from one Australian health fund to another, your existing waiting periods (typically 12 months for pre-existing conditions, 2 months for general) are honoured.
+Yes — when you switch from one Australian health fund to another at the same or a lower level of cover, your existing waiting periods (typically 12 months for pre-existing conditions, 2 months for general) are honoured if you have held continuous cover.
 The new fund cannot make you re-serve them.
-The trick: switch to an equivalent or lower tier; if you upgrade tier with the new fund, only the new tier benefits trigger fresh waiting periods.
+Any upgrades to your policy will trigger fresh waiting periods on the new benefits.

 Should I get health insurance through my employer or buy direct?

 Both options exist but rarely save much money.
 Employer-bundled health insurance is taxed as a reportable fringe benefit, which can push you into MLS territory and create more complexity.
 Direct (individual) cover from the open market is what most Australians choose.
-Compare the Market shows 30+ funds in one screen so you can find the best direct price quickly.
+Compare the Market shows a range of leading funds in one screen so you can find a competitive direct price quickly.

 Also worth a look: health insurance keeps the ATO off your back.
 Income protection keeps your mortgage paid if illness keeps you off work, and life insurance clears the loan if something happens.
 Income protection premiums are tax-deductible outside super — pair that with the MLS redirect and the tax-time savings stack meaningfully.